 Tosca: Biography: (noun) The writing of a life

-Tosca Lee is the award-winning, New York Times bestselling novelist of Demon: A Memoir, Havah: The Story of Eve, Iscariot, The Legend of Sheba, and The Books of Mortals series (Forbidden, Mortal, Sovereign) with New York Times bestselling author Ted Dekker.
+Tosca Lee is the multi award-winning, New York Times bestselling novelist of Demon: A Memoir, Havah: The Story of Eve, Iscariot, The Legend of Sheba, and The Books of Mortals series (Forbidden, Mortal, Sovereign) with New York Times bestselling author Ted Dekker.
 She is best known for her exploration of maligned characters, lyrical prose and meticulous research.
 Tosca received her B.A. in English and International Relations from Smith College and has also studied at Oxford University.
 A former first runner-up to Mrs. United States and lifelong world adventure-traveler, Tosca makes her home in the Midwest.

 Q: What is your writing day like?

 A: When I’m working on a project, I’ll spend three to six months planning and researching and another three to six writing, depending on the topic.
 When I’m on deadline, I write up 20 hours a day, between 2,000 and 10,000 words a day.
 Between projects, I may go days without writing a thing.
 Weeks.
 Let’s just say routine is not one of my virtues.

 Q: What is life like when you're not writing?

 A: I sleep at night.
 And wash my hair.
 (Well, sometimes.)
 I travel.
 I obsessively catch up with all the people, cleaning, projects, e-mail, writing-related tasks and errands that went neglected while I was writing.
 But even then writing has a way of creeping in–particularly when I travel.

 Q: Can you read my writing if I send it to you?

 A: Unfortunately, probably not for reasons already backlogged on my to-do list.
 And I’m not sure you’d necessarily want my opinion as I’m not an editor.
 But I can refer you to the professional opinion of several editor friends.